Afroja159/Performance-Testing-of-Booking-System-with-JMeter-/README.md

 # Introduction

-This document explains how to run a performance test with JMeter against an OpenCart E-commerce Site.
+This document explains how to run a performance test with JMeter against an booking system.

 # Install